JobMaathuis/STATR_pipeline/README.md

 ` rule trim_reads`

-Trims the input files where it reomoves the adapter and other illuminca-specific seqeunces.
+Trims the input files where it removes the adapter and other illumina-specific sequences.

 `rule index_genome`